 “The POAST is a planning technique that can provide support for aging parents during life and give them the resources needed to help shelter more family assets from tax at death.” — Amy Jucoski, National Planning Manager, Abbot Downing

-The passage of the Tax Cuts and Jobs Act at the end of 2017 (the “2017 Tax Act”) doubled the exclusion for the estate, gift, and GST tax — meaning starting in 2018, the exemption is $11.18 million per person and will continue to be adjusted each year for inflation.
-Without further action from Congress, the increased exemption is set to expire December 31, 2025, at which time the exemption will revert to pre-2018 levels ($5 million, indexed for inflation).
+The passage of the Tax Cuts and Jobs Act at the end of 2017 (the “2017 Tax Act”) more than doubled the exclusion for the estate, gift, and GST tax — meaning starting in 2018, the exemption was $11.2 million per person ($11.4 million in 2019) and will continue to be adjusted each year for inflation.
+Without further action from Congress, the increased exemption is set to expire after December 31, 2025, at which time the exemption will revert to pre-2018 levels ($5 million, indexed for inflation).

 “The tax exemptions are a powerful tool made permanent by ATRA,” Jucoski says.
 Proper use of the exemptions, at any level, may provide an opportunity to cut down, or even eliminate, the amount of assets subject to federal estate, gift, and/or GST tax.”

 Under the terms of a POAST, a trustee may distribute funds to older family members for their current needs, and such family members are also given a power of appointment they can exercise at their death.
 “There are several potential benefits of such power.
 First, assets in the trust receive a step-up in tax cost basis to the date-of-death value, meaning tracking is simpler, and the assets, if immediately sold, avoid any income tax,” Jucoski says.
 “Also, the power holder is treated as the owner of the assets and can transfer the assets using his or her remaining estate and GST exemptions.
 Use of the exemptions can help shield assets from future transfer tax for an indefinite period.”